 Dana Byrd is Director of Survey, Research, and Assessment Insight at Performance Insight, LLC.
 In this role, Dana serves as the survey manager responsible for survey development, administration, and analysis.
 Additionally, she conducts or oversees research and development activities, performing industry, competitor, and customer research for clients and developing new products, materials, and resources.
 Dana also facilitates training and leadership development programs and performs one-on-one coaching for select clients.
 Dana also authors Performance Insight’s blog, where she share insights on current leadership and management topics.

-Dana holds a B.S. in Psychology and an M.S. in Industrial/Organizational Psychology.
+Dana holds a B.S. in Psychology and an M.S. in Industrial/Organizational Psychology and completed her coach-specific training through Erickson International’s ICF-accredited program.
 Dana has conducted research in a variety of areas, including training effectiveness, adverse impact in employment selection, personality measurement, and employee perceptions of fairness and justice.
 She has presented the results of both her research and practical investigations at annual meetings of the Society for Industrial and Organizational Psychology (SIOP).

 In her personal time, Dana enjoys spending time with her husband, Trevor, and their three kids.
 She also enjoys running, reading, and writing.